Wellington Cenotaph: History

-It was unveiled on Anzac Day (25 April) 1931 to commemorate the New Zealand dead of World War I. It features two wings decorated with relief sculptures, and the central cenotaph is topped with a bronze figure on horseback, all carried out by Richard Gross.
+The Wellington Cenotaph precinct was the site of New Zealand's first public library which opened in 1841.
+The Wellington Cenotaph was unveiled on Anzac Day (25 April) 1931 to commemorate the New Zealand dead of World War I. Before that a temporary cenotaph was used to commemorate Anzac Day until funds were raised for a permanent memorial and a decision made on the site.

+The cenotaph was designed by sculptor Richard Gross and Auckland architects Grierson, Aimer and Draffin.
+Built of Carrara marble and Coromandel granite it features two wings decorated with relief sculptures and the central cenotaph is topped with a bronze figure on horseback.
 Two bronze lions and a series of bronze friezes were later added in commemoration of World War II.

+The official dedication took place on 17 April 1932 by Bishop Sprott, the Anglican Bishop of Wellington.
+The souvenir programme for the official dedication says the mounted figure was entitled 'The Will to Peace', and is described thus:

+Pegasus spurning underfoot the victor's spoils of war and rising into the heavens, enabl[ing] his rider to emerge from the deluge of blood and tears, and to receive the great spiritual assurance of peace.

 On 18 March 1982, it was registered as a Category 1 Historic Place with registration number 215.
-It is a focus of Anzac Day commemorations in the city.

-The souvenir programme for the dedication says the mounted figure was entitled 'The Will to Peace', and is described thus:

-Pegasus spurning underfoot the victor's spoils of war and rising into the heavens, enabl[ing] his rider to emerge from the deluge of blood and tears, and to receive the great spiritual assurance of peace.

 On 2 September 2013, new plans for the cenotaph were presented including a new staircase and water feature up to the Parliament Buildings.
 The works also include repairs to the cenotaph surface materials and creation of a square to create a ceremonial space.

-The Wellington Sculpture Trust commissioned Joe Sheehan to install Walk the Line, a line of nephrite discs tracing the line of the Waipiro Stream, which flowed from Bowen St to the foreshore.
+As part of the redevelopment the Wellington Sculpture Trust commissioned Joe Sheehan to install Walk the Line, a line of 231 nephrite discs tracing the line of the Waipiro Stream.
+The stream which is now in a culvert originally flowed down Bowen St across the cenotaph precinct to the foreshore.
+Accompanying the installation is a recording of the sound of flowing water from speakers below the ground.
+The water sounds were recorded on Te Ahumairangi Hill whose streams feed into Waipiro Stream.

 In 2015 the Wellington Anzac Day citizen's wreath-laying ceremony was held at the upgraded cenotaph.

+In 2025 the City Council began a three year programme of restoration work of the cenotaph.